The Practicality of Randomized Quantum Linear Systems Solvers: Results

 where we have absorbed the coefficients $c_{\ell}/\lambda$ into the modified Paulis $\tilde{P}_{\ell}$.
 The \PF\ method allows one to construct the exponential $e^{-\imi\tilde{A}\tau}$ by decomposing the full exponential into products of exponentials each involving only a single $\tilde{P}_{\ell}$.
 The exponential of a single $\tilde{P}_{\ell}$ can then be implemented using the standard CNOT ladder construction~\cite{Nielsen_Chuang_2010}.
 The controlled version of the exponential of a single $\tilde{P}_{\ell}$ thus requires a controlled single-qubit Pauli rotation and $4\log(N)$ Cliffords~\cite{Wan:2021non}.
 The most common method to construct a \PF\ is using the Lie/Suzuki Trotter construction.
 For explicit constructions we refer the reader to \cite{trot_theory}.
 The number of terms in a \PF\ grows exponentially with the order of the formula, and in practice only low order product formulas are used.
-In the rest of this work we will consider the $2^{\mathrm{nd}}$ order formula\footnote{We note that our results can be easily generalized to arbitrary orders.} given by,
+In the rest of this work we will consider the $2^{\mathrm{nd}}$ order formula given by,